 Most soapmaking information is pretty straight forward and recipes are like any other recipe.
 You will need to be aware and practice safety when handling lye (sodium hydroxide) and other supplies that may be hot.
 Goggles and gloves should always be worn and your work area well covered.

-Lye is a part of the process of saponification and soapmaking.
-The only no-lye soap alternative is melt and pour or rebatching methods.
+Lye is a part of the process of saponification and making soap.
+The only no-lye soap alternatives are melt and pour or rebatching methods.

 Most of the soap recipes on this site will produce 2 pounds (900 grams) of soap.
 This amount gives about 6 to 7 bars of soap, which is large enough to really try the bars and give a few away and it will not break the bank if your soap does not turn out right.